-No matter what kind of business you’re running it’s likely that you’re using social media to connect with your audience as well as gain exposure.
-Producing consistent content is one of the most surefire ways of growing an audience, so to boost your own growth create a plan of action this year for what you want your year to look like in terms of how often you’ll be able to post and what you want your content to look like.
+No matter what kind of business you’re running it’s likely that you’re using social media to connect with your audience and gain exposure.
+Producing consistent content is one of the most surefire ways to grow an audience, as we discussed in our Content Strategy: The Ultimate Guide to Preparation, Production, Publication and Promotion article—so to boost your own growth, create a plan of action this year for what you want your year to look like in terms of how often you’ll be able to post and what you want your content to look like.

-Depending on the type of social media you’re utilizing to engage with your audience, the amount of times you post should be relative to what the users expect and can keep up with.
-If you’re wanting to grow an audience through Instagram, you’ll likely want to make a goal to post at least once a day, if not twice a day.
+Depending on the type of social media you’re utilizing to engage with your audience, the number of times you post should be relative to what the users expect and can keep up with.
+If you want to grow an audience through Instagram, you’ll likely want to make a goal to post at least once a day, if not twice a day.
 If you’re engaging with your audience through your blog, posting anywhere from once every two weeks to once or twice a week is an acceptable way to grow an audience.

 You can use a post scheduling service to help you post consistently, so you don’t always have to remember to do it.
 Post schedulers are a great way to make sure there’s always content going out on your platforms, but you want to make sure they don’t enable you to become lazy or robotic with your content.
 When mixed with organic posts that you publish in the moment, they can help you keep a balanced social media presence that provides pre-meditated content as well as organic content.

-However, no matter how often you’re posting you’ll also want to plan out how you want your content to look like over the next year so you keep progressing.
-How you plan your posts is up to you, the platforms you post on and your own skills and abilities.
+However, no matter how often you’re posting, you’ll also want to plan out how you want your content to look over the next year so you keep progressing.

-If you think more people would engage with you on Instagram if you had better pictures, plan out how to make your photos better.
-Maybe you need to learn how to arrange props or people in an image better, or you need to learn how to edit images, or maybe a unified filter like the ones you can get from FilterGrade or template package you can get from Creative Market can help you to create a consistent theme.
+If you think more people would engage with you on Instagram if you had better pictures, then plan out how to make your photos better.
+Maybe you need to learn how to better arrange props or people in an image, or you need to learn how to edit images, or maybe create a consistent theme with a filter like the ones you can get from FilterGrade or Creative Market.
+Check out our roundup of these 25 Gorgeous Instagram Templates for Ecommerce Businesses for more ideas.